ssmirr/appdev-chapters/adding-routes.md

 Rather than rendering a pre-defined message in plain text, it's usually more helpful to the iPhone developer to render the data in JSON format, so that they can parse it, easily fetch whichever values they need, and assemble their own interface.

-Here is some JSON that would be nice for an external application to parse:
+Here is some JSON that would be convenient for an external application to parse:

 ```json
 { "player_move":"rock", "computer_move":"paper", "outcome":"lost" }